Get insider access

 8.0 Sports/Fitness

-Theย JBL Tune 130NC are great for sports and fitness.
-They have a comfortable, lightweight, and well-built design that's rated IPX4 for water resistance.
-They also have roughly 7.6 hours of continuous battery life, which should last through days on the move.
-They lack stability fins, though, and can fall out of your ears with more intense head movement.
+The JBL Tune 130NC are great for sports and fitness.
+They have a comfortable, lightweight, and well-built design rated IPX4 for resistance against water splashes.
+They also have roughly 7.6 hours of continuous battery life, which will last through days on the move.
+They lack stability fins and can fall out of your ears with more intense head movement.

 Pros